 College Entrance Testing Schedule – Spring of Junior Year

-I encourage all students to start (and hopefully complete) their college entrance testing in spring of junior year in order to alleviate the stress of fall examinations during the college application process.
+All students are encouraged to start (and hopefully complete) their college entrance testing in spring of junior year in order to alleviate the stress of fall examinations during the college application process.

 - SAT (reading, math, writing and language + optional essay) The UC system REQUIRES THE ESSAY or they will not look at your scores.